Game Instance

 1. Identify the connection points on the ESP8285 board: Vcc (3.3V), GND, Rx and Tx.
 Solder wires onto each of these.
 Connect them accordingly to the serial adapter.
 Remember to connect the Rx of the ESP to serial's Tx (same for Tx to Rx), otherwise the two parties won't be able to communicate.
 Solder another wire onto the GPIO0 pin.
 This will be used for booting the ESP in flashing mode.

-2. While holding the GPIO0 pin to GND, connect the USB-serial device to you computer.
-A blue LED will light while GPIO0 pin is connected to GND.
-Download the old firmware (optional), clean the flash and then write the Tasmota firmware.
+2. While holding the GPIO0 pin to GND, connect the USB-serial device to your computer.
+A blue LED indication will confirm this.
+You can now download the old firmware (optional), clean the flash and then write the Tasmota firmware.
 Assuming UART is allocated to ttyUSB0, execute the following:

 # esptool.py --port /dev/ttyUSB0 read_flash 0x00000 0x100000 original.bin